vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-mysql.md

 # Import data from MySQL

-This topic provides an example of how to use Exchange to import Nebula Graph data stored in MySQL.
+This topic provides an example of how to use Exchange to export MySQL data and import to Nebula Graph.
+It also applies to exporting data from PostgreSQL into Nebula Graph.
 ## Data set

 This topic takes the [basketballplayer dataset](https://docs-cdn.nebula-graph.com.cn/dataset/dataset.zip) as an example.